Hook

 Problem

-LinkedIn vs Upwork: A Comparison
+LinkedIn vs Upwork: A No-Nonsense Comparison

 Client Acquisition